jmp-code-world/train/README.md

 ## Things to be aware of:
 1. The request must be done over https with a security token of some sort.
 I do have an apache server in between to take care of that aspect.
 2. The dlna url is hard coded.
 This should be queried from the sqlite database.
+3. Do not forget to copy/rename the sample_config.yaml file to config.yaml and add your own values.

+Special thanks to @thibauts for his castv2-client library that makes it all possible.